ucsb-cs148-w25/pj03-gauchograduate/README.md

 ├── postcss@8.5.1 - Similar to Emotion, another CSS/JS integrated styling tool.
 ├── prisma@6.2.1 - Once again, Prisma is our ORM.
 ├── react-circular-progressbar@2.1.0 - A component we use for the stylish progress bar.
+├── react-to-print@3.0.5 - The library we use to generate printable planners.
 ├── react-dom@19.0.0 - React, our frontend framework.
 ├── react@19.0.0 - Ditto.
 ├── tailwindcss@3.4.17 - Tailwind, our styling framework.